 To type Tibetan without installing a Tibetan keyboard, you can use a virtual Tibetan keyboard, which allows you to type Tibetan online by either clicking on the letters on the virtual Tibetan keyboard or typing directly with your own keyboards.
 Then you can save your typing and copy text wherever you want.

 However, to type Tibetan using an online keyboard, you need Internet access and you have to copy and paste your Tibetan text every time you finish typing.
 So it is apparently inefficient if you need to type Tibetan on a regular basis.
 In this case, you will need to install a Tibetan keyboard to type quickly and conveniently.
 But you will need to get familiar with the Tibetan keyboard layout first.
 The first version of Microsoft Windows to support the Tibetan keyboard standardized by Chinese National Standard is Windows Vista.
 Below is a typical Tibetan keyboard layout.

 To get familiar with the Tibetan keyboard layout fast, it is suggested that you buy a keyboard or a keyboard sticker of Tibetan, which has the Tibetan keyboard layout printed on it and can be placed on the surface of your existing keyboard.
 However, whether you want to type with a keyboard or a keyboard sticker you need to first install the Tibetan keyboard.

 Below is a collection of Tibetan fonts.
-The following tool will enable you to enter text in Tibetan and then it will turn your text into images using different fonts, colors, sizes based on your selection.
-You can then download the image by clicking on the download button or apply your design on various products such as mugs, t-shirts, mousepads etc by clicking on the heart button.
+The following tool will enable you to enter text in Tibetan, and then it will convert your text into images using different fonts, colors, sizes based on your selection.
+You can then save the image by right clicking on it.
 You may either enter Tibetan directly or copy from other sources and paste below.